Taking opioid drugs: What you need to know

 • Potentially unsafe opioid amounts.

 • Opioid use: Medicare Part D plans are required to implement a safety edit to limit initial opioid dispensing to a 7-day supply or less.
 It is important to know that your first prescription will be limited to a 7-day supply or less.
-This does not apply to you if you already take opioids.

 Drug Management Programs (DMPs)